Macron Announces €23 Billion Investment Deals at Kenya Africa Summit

 Key Facts

-- French President Emmanuel Macron announced that the summit mobilized investment deals totaling €23 billion ($27 billion).
+- President Macron announced investment deals totaling €23 billion ($27 billion) at the summit.

 What Happened